Srijan-D/Jarvis-AI-Assistant/README.md

 ## Example Commands

 - "JARVIS, what's the weather today in Mumbai?"
-- "Send message to John: I'll be late today."
+- "Send message to Srijan: I'll be late today."
-- "Voice call Emily."
+- "Voice call Srijan."
+- "Video call Srijan."
 - "JARVIS, play the latest news on YouTube."
+- "JARVIS, play Counting stars by OneRepublic on YouTube."

 ## Contributing